justsoft/video_thumbnail/README.md

 ```

 ## Notes
-Fork or pull requests are alway welcome.
-It seems have little performance issue while generating WebP thumbnail by libwebp under iOS.
+Fork or pull requests are always welcome.
+Currently it seems have a little performance issue while generating WebP thumbnail by using libwebp under iOS.